cogstat/cogstat_user_documentation/Displaying-the-data-and-results-graphically.md

 The image format of the charts can be set in the [`CogStat > Preferences...`](Preferences#chart-theme) menu.
 Analyses after setting the new theme will be displayed with the new theme (i.e., the charts already visible on the Results pane will not be modified).

 See some examples of how those themes may look [here](https://matplotlib.org/gallery/style_sheets/style_sheets_reference.html).
 Note that some features of the themes may be overwritten by CogStat to have a reasonable output.
 In other words, some details of the chart will not look like in the theme list above.
-These features include how dashed and dotted lines look, a few colors (to make sure that [the axes look fine](Displaying-ordinal-and-nominal-data)) some of the font sizes (to make sure that some fonts are not too large).
+These features include how dashed and dotted lines look, a few colors (to make sure that [the axes look fine](Displaying-ordinal-and-nominal-data)) and some of the font sizes (to make sure that some fonts are not too large).

 ### Customizing further details

-If you're not satisfied with the given themes or want to modify further elements of the charts, then you may use the svg image format (see below), and then your chart can be edited in image manipulation software packages, such as [LibreOffice Draw](https://www.libreoffice.org/) or [Inkscape](https://inkscape.org/).
+If you're not satisfied with the given themes or want to modify further elements of the charts, then you may use the svg image format (see below the Image format section), and then your chart can be edited in vector image manipulation software packages, such as [LibreOffice Draw](https://www.libreoffice.org/) or [Inkscape](https://inkscape.org/).

 For example, in [LibreOffice](https://www.libreoffice.org/),
 * after you copied the chart from CogStat to Writer to your report,
 * copy the chart again from Writer, open a Draw window (`File > New > Drawing`), and paste your chart,
 * right-click on the chart, choose `Break`,
 * modify the required components and properties of the chart,
-* and when you're satisfied with the result, select the whole chart (e.g., if you don't have anything else in the Draw document, then `Edit > Select all`), copy from Draw, and paste to Writer.
+* and when you're satisfied with the result, select the whole chart (if you don't have anything else in the Draw document page, then `Edit > Select all`), copy from Draw, and paste to Writer.

 ## Image format